automat-berlin/afone/README.md

 ### Why do you have dependencies?
 I thought a good library shouldn’t have dependencies?

-While it is technically correct that a good library should stand for itself without requiring other dependencies, Afone isn’t a library, but a complete softphone reference implementation with a full-fledged application architecture, dependency management, custom view components, and much more.
+While it is technically correct that a good library should stand for itself without requiring other dependencies, //afone isn’t a library, but a complete softphone reference implementation with a full-fledged application architecture, dependency management, custom view components, and much more.
 Most of this functionality is a core part of the main repository, but there is no point in reinventing the wheel and writing the _n_-th implementation of a logging library (where already great implementations exist).
 If you think the project should further minimize its dependencies, we welcome your contribution and a pull request.

 ## Known Issues